brunonlinespace/nuxpad.py/README.md

 6. Have fun!

 <strong>Current version: Version 58.4.</strong>
-- This was a major update: In this version, you can select which layout you prefer: in-line search box or split to the bottom; there is also a new toggle to switch the line and character counters on and off
+- This was a major update: In this version, you can select which layout you prefer: in-line search box or split to the bottom; there is also a new toggle to switch the line and character counters on and off; small visual revamp to remove all separators.
 - Rest of the change log in the "Archive" branch (https://github.com/brunonlinespace/nuxpad.py/tree/archive).

 <hr>